massimocaprinali/cloud-foundry-public/liberty-memoryLimits.md

 * for classes (application server and application), thread stacks, and direct I/O buffers.
 * by the Java application heap.

-More information on JVM memory usage can be found at the developerWorks article [Thanks for the memory](http://www.ibm.com/developerworks/library/j-nativememory-linux/)
+More information on JVM memory usage can be found at the developerWorks article [Thanks for the memory](http://www.ibm.com/developerworks/library/j-nativememory-linux/){: external}

 When you deploy an application, the memory usage of the entire process is monitored.
 If memory usage exceeds the memory limit that you specified when the application was deployed, the kernel stops the process.
 This action happens without warning and might be manifested in several ways.